MihirKale04/Home-Assistant-Project/README.md

  - Once you provide a name, a token will be generated.
 Copy this token immediately as you will not be able to view it again.
 If you lose it, you will need to generate a new token.
  - Save this token securely in a safe location for use in your mobile app.

+# 5. Setting Up Your Development Environment
+To build the mobile app, you will need to download and set up a development environment.
+Choose either Xcode (for iOS) or Android Studio (for Android) based on the platform you want to develop for.